Traffic & Criminal Fees Information

 Defaulted on a Deferred Payment Plan (You Have Let the Due Date Pass)

-If your amount has not been paid in full or an extension has not been granted, your driver’s license will be suspended by the DMV and a 17% commonwealth fee and interest may be assessed and possible garnishment may occur.
+If your amount has not been paid in full or an extension has not been granted, interest and/or a 17% commonwealth fee may be assessed and possible garnishment may occur.

 - Appear in the Clerk’s Office for a Deferred Payment Plan.

 - You will submit financial information and the judge will determine the amount required to set up this payment plan and the required monthly payment.